ss2552/Guide_3DS/docs/ko_KR/key-information.md

 :::

-이 가이드는 국가나 펌웨어 상관없이, 모든 닌텐도 3DS 시리즈의 콘솔(3DS, 3DS XL/LL, 2DS, New 3DS, New 3DS XL/LL, New 2DS XL/LL에 모두 해당)와 호환됩니다.
+This guide works with every retail console in the Nintendo 3DS family of consoles (including the 3DS, 3DS XL/LL, 2DS, New 3DS, New 3DS XL/LL, and New 2DS XL/LL), regardless of region or firmware.
+It is NOT compatible with the DSi family of consoles (DSi, DSi XL/LL).
+For DSi-family consoles, consult [this guide](https://dsi.cfw.guide) instead.

 ::::

-:::: details Computer compatibility
+:::: details What kind of computer / hardware do I need to follow this guide?

 ::: info